ntaneja1985/SSRReduxGrider/README.md

 // Startup point for the client side application import React from "react";
 import ReactDOM from "react-dom";
-// import Home from "./components/Home";
+// import HomePage from "./components/HomePage";
 import {BrowserRouter} from "react-router-dom";
 import Routes from "./Routes";